Lalith Athulathmudali: Minister of Agriculture and Education

 In 1989, he was appointed UNP chief organizer for the Colombo electorate and was elected to parliament in the 1989 general election.
 Premadasa retained Athulathmudali in his cabinet, but demoted him by appointing him as Minister of Agriculture, Food and Cooperatives.
-In the following year, he was appointed as Minister of Education, in which capacity he remained until 1991.
+In the following year, he was appointed Minister of Education, in which capacity he remained until 1991.

 Conflict with Premadasa

-Athulathmudali became disenchanted with Premadasa's leadership.
-Soon Athulathmudali ran into conflict with Premadasa.
-Premadasa tried to have Athulathmudali removed from his UNP party positions.
-He was accused by Premadasa as being one of the cabinet ministers behind the Burning of Jaffna library in 1981.
-Athulathmudali resigned from his cabinet position in August 1991 and in September 1991 he and several UNP MPs brought forth a motion to impeach Premadasa.
+Athulathmudali became disenchanted with Premadasa's leadership and soon ran into conflict with Premadasa.
+Premadasa tried to have Athulathmudali removed from his UNP party positions and accused him of being one of the cabinet ministers behind the Burning of Jaffna library in 1981.
+Athulathmudali resigned his cabinet position in August 1991 and in September 1991 he and several UNP MPs brought forth a motion to impeach Premadasa.
 The impeachment which was supported by members of the UNP and other parties in the opposition failed as Premadasa adjourned Parliament and the Speaker Mohamed dismissed the impeachment stating a lack of signatures.
 Premadasa expelled Athulathmudali and Gamini Dissanayake from the UNP.

 Athulathmudali together with Dissanayake formed a new party, the Democratic United National Front with both serving as joint president in November 1991.
 Under the DUNF, Athulathmudali handed over his papers to contest the 1993 Provincial elections seeking the chief ministership of the Western Province Council.